rutgerhofste/aqueduct30_country_rankings_data_download/metadata.md

 # Aqueduct 3.0 Country and Province Rankings
-** EMBARGO 6th August 2019 at 0601 cet/0501 bst **
 2019 update based on Aqueduct 3.0 data
+# ** EMBARGO 6th August 2019 at 0601 cet/0501 bst **

 The updated country and province data builds on the previous version: